Skip to main content

 Integrated MDE and analysis platform for a quick start

-For small and medium-sized companies, the IoT Data Hub can be used as a comparatively simple, integrated solution for machine data acquisition, dashboards and initial analyses.
+For small and medium-sized businesses, the IoT Data Hub can be used as an integrated solution for machine data collection, dashboards, and basic analytics.

 • Less integration effort thanks to a common platform